Why monitor your applications’ performance?

 APM implementation approaches

-Application performance monitoring can be implemented with various approaches: synthetic transaction monitoring, real user monitoring and distributed tracing.
-All three approaches try to get to what matters most — keep the user experience great.
+Application performance monitoring can be implemented using various approaches: synthetic transaction monitoring, real user monitoring, and distributed tracing.
+All three approaches get to what matters most: keeping the user experience great.

 Synthetic transaction monitoring (STM)

-Synthetic transactions are used to monitor the user experience programmatically via scheduled use cases (emulate user traffic and load).
-STM is a cost-effective and proactive way to monitor the application and useful during transition periods, upgrades, updates and new functionalities which are the most risky and error-prone situations.
+Synthetic transactions programmatically monitor user experience via scheduled use cases (emulate user traffic and load).
+STM is a cost-effective and proactive way to monitor the application and is useful during transition periods, upgrades, updates, and new functionalities, which are the most risky and error-prone situations.

 Real user monitoring (RUM)

 RUM provides a view from the user perspective.
-It is important because it reveals the real deal — real users doing what they do.
-RUM takes into account every contributing factor to the real end-user experience — from latency of services and bandwidth struggles to limitations at the client-interface (e.g. mobile).
+It reveals the real deal—real users doing what they do.
+RUM considers every contributing factor to the end-user experience—from service latency and bandwidth struggles to limitations at the client interface (e.g., mobile).

 Distributed tracing monitoring

-In distributed applications, a transaction can cross many boundaries: process, container, host, domain and location.
-Maintaining performance visibility of causally-related events in transaction execution is necessary to protect critical business workflows.
+In distributed applications, a transaction can cross many boundaries: process, container, host, domain, and location.
+Maintaining performance visibility of causally related events in transaction execution is necessary to protect critical business workflows.
 Distributed tracing monitoring enables detection and preemptive remediation of struggles in any part of the execution path.
-And in the event of an issue, it is an important tool for diagnosing root-cause when degradation or problems arise.
+In the event of an issue, it is an important tool for diagnosing the root cause when degradation or problems arise.

 What is APM?

-APM monitoring and various application performance monitoring tools can be used to accomplish a wide range of different things, essentially all at the same time.
-Some application performance monitoring software can be used by businesses to gain better visibility over their own enterprises, always ensuring that everything meets performance standards.
-These tools can be used to collect and analyze data in a way that helps them identify bugs and potential issues, all in the name of offering superior user experiences via the close and real-time monitoring of all IT resources.
+APM monitoring and various application performance monitoring tools can be used to accomplish a wide range of different things simultaneously.
+Some application performance monitoring software can be used by businesses to gain better visibility over their enterprises, always ensuring that everything meets performance standards.
+These tools can be used to collect and analyze data to help them identify bugs and potential issues, all in the name of offering superior user experiences via the close and real-time monitoring of all IT resources.

 In other situations, application performance monitoring open source tools are used to gain additional insight into applications themselves.
-They’re very useful for development teams to learn more about how people are actually interacting with their software, along with issues they may be experiencing or concerns that might need to be addressed.
-This insight is then used to unlock the type of insight necessary to make better, more informed decisions.
+They’re very useful for development teams to learn more about how people interact with their software, along with issues they may be experiencing or concerns that may need to be addressed.
+These insights contribute to better, more informed decisions.

 • Figuring out whether or not your applications or other assets are behaving as they should